-For good Malaysian cuisine easily accessed from our hotels in Kuala Lumpur city center (KLCC), Madam Kwan’s was recommended my many people we asked for food suggestions.
+For good Malaysian cuisine easily accessed from our hotels in Kuala Lumpur city center (KLCC), Madam Kwan’s was recommended by the many people we asked for food suggestions.
 With a location in both Pavilion and Suria KLCC as well as other malls around Kuala Lumpur, it was inevitable that we would try this restaurant when the cravings for Beef Rendang and Malaysian curry struck us.

 Luckily for Tom and I on our weekend schedule, we made it to Madam Kwan’s around 4:00pm on a Saturday for a late lunch, meaning we actually got a table.
 When we were recommended Madam Kwan’s, our friends failed to mention the need for a reservation.
 During the quieter period between lunch and dinner, we got one of the few tables available.
 While waiting to be seated, a young gentleman asked the hostess about dinner reservations, the only thing she could do for him on that Saturday night, was a table at 5:00pm but he had to be finished by 6:00pm.
 We were now very eager to find out what makes these restaurants so popular.